 I’ve had a couple of questions about the supplies I use in the bento boxes I pack for myself and for Wyatt, so I thought I’d do a quick post on the various pieces I use.

 The bento lunch boxes I use for my son’s preschool lunches were purchased at Ichiban Kan.
 I am lucky to have a store just a few blocks from my house, so I got them there.
-I believe that they used to have the boxes on their site, but they appear to be sold out at the moment.
-It sounds like they may be getting some more in stock in the next few weeks.
+Unfortunately Ichiban Kan has closed it’s web store so purchases can no longer be made online.

 Some of my most used tools are my Wilton silicone baking cups.
 I got mine at Michael’s with a 40% off coupon, but you can also find them online very easily.
 These are great because you can keep wet things away from dry things so crackers, bread, etc. don’t get soggy.
 They also make a cute, cheerful presentation and they’re great for a kid who doesn’t like it when one kind of food touches another.
 The bento containers I use are almost exactly the same height as these cups, so as soon as you put the lid on the food is trapped inside of them.
 They rock.